cant89/boilerplate-webapp/README.md

-# Boilerplate for a Webapp
+# Webapp Boilerplate
-Made with React and Firebase
+Made with React, Firebase and yet ready with Authentication and local development

 Features: